Ryan Finley (American football): Houston Texans

 On March 19, 2021, the Bengals traded Finley and a seventh-round pick to the Houston Texans for a sixth-round pick.
 He was waived on May 24, 2021.

 NFL career statistics

 Personal life

 Finley was born and raised in Phoenix, Arizona.
 Both of his parents were college athletes at St. Olaf College; his mother, Robin, played women's tennis, and his father, Pat, played football.
-His younger brother, Ben, is also currently a quarterback for the NC State Wolfpack.
+His younger brother, Ben, is also currently a quarterback for the Akron Zips.